erandeke/CodersCafe-/All-About-Devops/Kubernetes-readme.md

 kubectl get pods --all-namespaces

-kubectl get events
+kubectl get events -> To get what all events have ocurred for example Pull image , asigming POD, scaling replicaset

-kubectl get pods
+kubectl get pods-> Gets all pods running .
+Pod is collection of container that runs on host They are created by client and scheduled on host

 kubectl get replicaset